swiftlang/swift-evolution/proposals/operator-precedence.md

 ### Grammar

-`precedencegroup` keyword will be added.
+`precedencegroup` keyword will be added. `assignment` local keyword will be removed.

 *operator-declaration* → *prefix-operator-declaration* | *postfix-operator-declaration* | *infix-operator-declaration*